imfurkaann/like-spotify/README.md

 # 🎵 Music Platform

 This project is a music streaming platform similar to Spotify.
 Users can browse and discover music, albums, and artists.
 All content is interconnected within the database, ensuring a seamless experience.
-Additionally, an admin panel allows complete content management.I prepared this project as a final in my course.
+Additionally, an admin panel allows complete content management.
+I've written the backend of a website with a ready frontend using PHP for my course.

 Tools used in the production of the project: PHP HTML5 CSS3 Bootstrap Template MySql Jquery